Germany to protect firms from foreign takeovers - report

 The Sueddeutsche Zeitung daily said it had obtained a copy of new regulations proposed by the economy ministry which will allow the government to block takeovers if they could endanger critical infrastructure.

-The move comes after the takeover of German robotics maker Kuka (KU2G.DE) by China's Midea (000333.SZ) sparked controversy, amid fears that China is taking control of key technologies while protecting its own companies against foreign takeovers.
+The move comes after the takeover of German robotics maker Kuka (KU2G.DE) by China's Midea 000333.SZ sparked controversy, amid fears that China is taking control of key technologies while protecting its own companies against foreign takeovers.

 Earlier this year, the German economics ministry withdrew approval for Fujian Grand Chip Investment Fund (FGC) to buy chip equipment maker Aixtron (AIXGn.DE), citing security concerns.